The most effective way to end homelessness in L.A. is to create the right kinds of housing—and a lot of…

 One of the key features of supportive housing is that it’s community oriented.
 Homelessness is dehumanizing and isolating.
 Supportive housing typically features communal spaces, group activities, and even shared apartments to help people regain a sense of belonging and support.

 Supportive housing is designed for people who need access to supportive services in order to achieve stability.
-Typically, tenants in these homes have experienced chronic homelessness, which means they’ve been without a home for more than a year, they’ve experienced homelessness at least four times in the last three years, or they have a complex set of disabilities.
+These are people who may have experienced chronic homelessness, which means they’ve been without a home for more than a year, they’ve experienced homelessness at least four times in the last three years, or they have a complex set of disabilities.
+To put it another way: These are people who have a difficult time staying in stable housing, whether it’s because they’ve experienced severe trauma or have a disability.

 According to the 2022 Homeless Count, two-fifths of the people experiencing homelessness in L.A.
 County need supportive housing.
 The rest attribute their instability to economic hardship and the low supply of housing they can afford.
 That’s where affordable housing comes in.

-According to the Public Policy Institute of California, Los Angeles County has poverty rate of 13.7%—the highest in the state.
+According to the Public Policy Institute of California, Los Angeles County has a poverty rate of 13.7%—the highest in the state.
 This partially due to the fact that county residents pay 80% more in rent today than they did in the year 2000, while average renter income has decreased by 4% over that same period of time.
 As a result, nearly 600,000 L.A. households spend at least 90% of their income on rent.

-The result is the worst homelessness crisis in the United States.
+The result is the worst homelessness crisis in America.
 According to the 2019 Homeless Count, 53% of people experiencing homelessness for the first time said it was because they lost their job or had another financial hardship.

-For thousands of people experiencing homelessness, the solution is affordable housing.
+For thousands of people experiencing homelessness, the answer is affordable housing.
 These apartments aren’t available to just anyone who can afford them.
-They’re reserved for people who meet specific income criteria, typically 0–80% of the average income in the area—also known as “median income.”
+They’re reserved for people who meet specific income criteria, typically 0-80% of the average income in the area—also known as “median income.”
 The scale slides based on how many people are in the household.